 Devils are not the only thing to come from Tasmania.
 Singer-songwriter Audrey Auld's heart is in Country/Folk music, with a presence as big as The Outback.
 Her songs are the wry and poignant observations of an Aussie troubadour touring the States since 2003.

 Ever the fearlessly independent woman, she runs her own label Reckless Records and enjoys great success as a songwriter.
-Auld's songs are recorded by Nashville stars and Carter Family descendants, are heard on the Grand Ole Opry, TV shows (Justified, The Good Guys, Longmire,NCIS New Orleans) and within the walls of San Quentin Prison where she hosted songwriting workshops from 2006 to 2012.
+Auld's songs are recorded by Nashville stars and Carter Family descendants, are heard on the Grand Ole Opry, TV shows (Justified, The Good Guys, Longmire,NCIS New Orleans) and within the walls of San Quentin Prison where she has hosted songwriting workshops since 2006 and continues to perform for and work with incarcerated people.

-Auld lives in NorCal with her plumber husband, one good dog and one bad dog, where she makes jewelry, writes, heals and goes forest-bathing and beach-combing.
+Auld lives in NorCal with her plumber husband and two good dogs where she makes jewelry, writes songs and stories, travels the cancer journey and goes forest-bathing and beach-combing.

 "Audrey Auld's voice and songwriting skills are talents to behold in a very shallow musical world." ~ Alan Harrison, No Depression 2013